 Vedic Period Architecture

 Transitioning from the urban sophistication of the Indus Valley, the Vedic Period (around 1500 BCE to 500 BCE) introduced predominantly religious architecture.
-The period was marked by the construction of fire altars, which were intricately designed to symbolize philosophical ideas and host fire sacrifices (Yajnas).
+The period was marked by the construction of fire altars.
+These were intricately designed to symbolize philosophical ideas and host fire sacrifices (Yajnas).
 Furthermore, these structures laid the foundational groundwork for later Hindu temple architecture.
 The emphasis shifted from communal utility to spiritual symbolism, with architecture serving as a medium to connect the terrestrial with the celestial.

 Mughal Architecture